alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Beauty is most effective when it's used purposefully or deliberately.

 **Emotion through environment**
+- Games can use different type of environments, weathers, and seasons to evoke emotional responses.
+- We are wired to feels better in environments hospitable for the human species.
+- We tend prefer the environments we grew up in.

 ## Part 2 - Game Crafting